ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 	<span class="images">![](Images/select_toolchain.png)<span>Selecting a toolchain</span></span>

 1. The export process generates a ZIP file with a project file matching your selected toolchain.
 Follow your toolchain's import or project creation process to begin working there.

+## Before you export

+Changing the compiler toolchain introduces many degrees of freedom in the system; these differences include the translation of C/C++ code to assembly code, the link time optimizations, differences because of the implementations of the C standard libraries, and differences based on compile and link options.

+While we support exporting your project and the libraries to an alternate toolchain, we cannot guarantee the same consistency as using the mbed Online Compiler.
+We will do our best to maintain the exported libraries, project file and makefiles, but please understand we can not cover all cases and combinations, or provide support for use of these alternate tools themselves.

+## Third party tool specifics

 ### Make (GCC ARM Embedded or Sourcery CodeBench)